 Improve your technique, clarify your vision and learn how to tell powerful stories that can influence the world around you.
-Under the individual guidance of an experienced photojournalist.
+Under the individual guidance of the experienced photojournalist.

 Finding your own ‘voice’ in photography is key.
 What can separate one’s work is a thorough ability to critique and understand yours and other’s work.
 This is why photographic workshops are so important.
 They provide a rigour and a confidence and clarity that you can’t get any other way.
 I learnt to take photographs on my own.
 Whilst it was a great experience, I wish I’d had mentors to provide constructive criticism so that I could get to where I want to faster.
 Nic Dunlop